1040 S. Hill Street,

 31 people favorited this theater

-The Mayan Theatre, at 1040 South Hill Street in downtown Los Angeles, opened for live shows, in particular, musical comedies, on August 15, 1927 with the stage musical “Oh Kay!” starring Elsie Janis.
+The Mayan Theatre, at 1040 S. Hill Street in downtown Los Angeles, opened for live shows, in particular, musical comedies, on August 15, 1927 with the stage musical “Oh Kay!” starring Elsie Janis.
 Carved stone serpent heads, seven warrior figures in full head-dress (each representing the god of war, each used to light up after dark!) and celestial symbols and hieroglyphics were designed by artist Francisco Cornejo to ornament the structure designed by architects Morgan, Walls and Clements.
 That architectural firm also designed the exteriors of both the El Capitan Theatre in Hollywood and of the Wiltern Theatre.

 Inside every square inch, decor is fantastical Mayan Revival, from the floor paving to the furniture and fixtures.
 The entry lobby is a hall of Inscriptions and is coated with hieroglyphics.
-The foyer is the Hall of Feathered Serpents, In the auditorium, the huge central, polychromed plaster and metal chandelier is a replica of an Aztec calendar stone.
+The foyer is the Hall of Feathered Serpents.
+In the 1,491-seat auditorium, the huge central, polychromed plaster and metal chandelier is a replica of an Aztec calendar stone.
 The original painted fire safety curtain depicted Mayan jungles and temples, which completed the decorative scheme of the theatre.

 The auditorium has now been de-tripled and the current nightclub use, replete with the theatre’s original exotic Mayan interior, opened February 1990 and renamed The Mayan.

-Showcasing the theatre itself, including its exotic interior, are movies including the murder mystery, set in a theatre;Reginald Denny in “It Couldn’t Have Happened-But It Did” (1936), “Save the Tiger” with Jack Lemmon (1973) and “The Bodyguard” with Kevin Costner (1992).
+Showcasing the theatre itself, including its exotic interior, are movies filmed in the theatre, including the murder mystery, set in a theatre;Reginald Denny in “It Couldn’t Have Happened-But It Did” (1936), “Save the Tiger” with Jack Lemmon (1973) and “The Bodyguard” with Kevin Costner (1992).
 Gorgeous photographs of its auditorium, and of the next door Belasco Theatre auditorium, are in the 1997 book ‘The Last Remaining Seats, Movie Palaces of Tinseltown’.

 The Mayan Theatre is designated a Historic Cultural Monument.